pbalduino/menios/docs/memory_issues.md

 2. **RLIMIT_DATA** (heap data segment limit):
    Track only brk/mmap(MAP_ANONYMOUS) allocations, not code/stack.

 **Note**: This is a kernel-level feature, not a libc fix.
-Requires significant kernel work (issue #262 is related: better fault handling).
+User-mode fault handling now terminates the offending process instead of halting the kernel (Issue #262 ✅).

 ---